draddo11/100-days-of-code/r3-log.md

  Covered service workers and promises
  ## R3D18
  Covered registration of serice workers and worked on the angualr 7 APP footer
- ##R3D19
+ ## R3D19
  Could not get any thing done had to work all day
  ## R3D20-21
   trying to download more courses for offline learning continued with Pwa (service workers)
  ## R3D22
   Finally uploaded my angular 7 website onto 000website after trying netlify and gh pages
-  ##R3D23-24
+ ## R3D23-24
   Learned about manifest in service workers and the favoriteicon for designing and testing icons on all major platforms from a single website
+ ## R3D25
+ learned about push notifications in PWA and got a bunch of videos on adobe xd and figma for prototyping